Our Services

 Helpful Resources

-Well insulated boots with a wide, seamless interior and adjustable fit help protect sensitive feet, prevent rubbing and blisters, and reduce frostbite risk in cold, wet conditions.
-There are several factors to consider regarding insulation, fit and materials.
+Well-insulated boots with a wide, seamless interior and adjustable fit help protect sensitive feet, prevent rubbing and blisters, and reduce frostbite risk in cold, wet conditions.
+Key factors to consider include insulation level, proper fit, and breathable, waterproof materials.

-See below for key features, fitting advice and top boot picks to keep your feet safe and comfortable all winter.
+Below, you'll find essential features, expert fitting advice, and top winter boot recommendations to keep your feet safe and comfortable all season long.

 Winter brings cold, wet conditions that can aggravate sensitive feet—especially for people with diabetes.
 Poor circulation and nerve damage (neuropathy) make diabetics more prone to blisters, ulcers and frostbite.
 Choosing the right insulated boot helps you stay warm, dry and comfortable without rubbing or pinching.
 Below, we'll cover why foot care matters in winter, key boot features, top picks for the best boots for diabetics, and tips to prevent rubbing.